 and for their eligible dependent child(ren) in the amount of

-Members enrolled for death and disability benefits are eligible to apply for supplemental death benefits coverage.
+Members enrolled for death and disability benefits or group term life coverage are eligible to apply for supplemental death benefits coverage.
 Those who enroll when first eligible may apply for $25,000 or $50,000 of coverage without medical underwriting.

 To apply for a higher coverage level when first eligible or for any amount during an annual enrollment period, eligible members and spouses must present satisfactory evidence of insurability.
 Medical underwriting requirements do not apply to coverage for children.